-Students in the MALD, MIB, MA, LLM, and GMAP programs require a capstone project and will be enrolled in a non-credit, grade Capstone course.
-For MALD and MIB, students enroll in their third semester.
-For MA and LLM, students enroll in their second semester.
-GMAP students should contact the GMAP program office to discuss the timing of capstone enrollment.
+Students in the MALD, MIB, MA, and LLM programs require a capstone project and will be enrolled in a non-credit, grade Capstone course.
+MALD students enroll in their third semester.
+MA and LLM students enroll in their second semester.
 Completion of this course with a letter grade is required to graduate.
 Capstone may not be taken pass/fail or for audit.